ykfq/nginx-with-stream/README.md

 ### Thanks to [teddysun](https://teddysun.com/486.html)
 The `ssr.sh` script was based on [shadowsocks_install](https://raw.githubusercontent.com/teddysun/shadowsocks_install/master/shadowsocks-all.sh) and had some changes:

-- Removed all other ss version except SSR;
+- Removed all other ss versions except SSR;
 - Make the script ask for values instead of read from stdin so that we can pass them from Dockefile;
   Thanks @ https://stackoverflow.com/a/50195430/5723841
 - Simple change of shadowsocks-r to support running foreground in docker;